CFOnext

 6. Business development manager: A business development manager helps companies grow by conducting research into different markets and creating strategies for improvement.
 This can involve pursuing potential leads by cold calling and sending emails, learning about a company’s target markets to understand how to draw in more clients, and communicating with existing clients to work out how a corporation can enhance its customer satisfaction.
 Business development managers also typically have a radical knowledge of a few companies’ missions, products, and services that permits them to form recommendations for achieving business growth, like adjusting operations or marketing certain products more heavily.

 7. Stockbroker: A broker, or stockbroker, purchases and trades stocks for individual clients and businesses.
 This can involve managing financial portfolios to determine which stocks they should buy and sell, communicating with clients to ensure they adhere to their financial needs, and researching the markets they operate in to earn the highest possible return for their clients.
 A broker also can put effort into remaining updated about new regulations within the finance industry to tell future decisions about investing.
-If a retail investor wants to buy stocks via exchanges like the BSE, NSE, they will require the help of a middleman to execute the trade.
-This middleman is known as a stockbroker.
-One of the foremost prominent careers in capital markets, a stockbroker can operate individually or through a longtime firm.
-As a stockbroker, you would like to be very well-versed within the markets and have the newest information about stocks at your fingertips.
-You also got to be very confident about the longer-term movement of the stocks in order that you'll offer advice on the proper time to shop for or sell.

 8. Underwriter: An underwriter reviews applications for services like loans, mortgages, securities, and insurance policies.
 This can involve analyzing applications to work out whether a candidate qualifies for the service they apply for, estimating the potential risk that a candidate might pose to a lending agency, and conducting research on financial details which will inform their decisions.
 Underwriters also can approve or deny applications themselves consistent with the potential risk they pose.

 9. Portfolio manager: A portfolio manager develops investment plans for individual clients and organizations.
-This can involve organizing strategies for investing which will earn their clients the very best returns possible, analyzing the assets during a client's portfolio to work out which sorts of assets they might want to invest in, and conducting transactions by purchasing or selling stocks.
-Portfolio managers also can maintain frequent communication with their clients to regulate their strategies consistent with their client's financial goals and interests.
-A Portfolio Manager may be one that manages the accounts and investments of High-Net-Worth Individuals.
-He advises them on the optimal investment mix and cherry-picks the proper assets for his or her portfolio.
-The portfolio is going to be a mixture of stocks, bonds, open-end funds, insurance policies, and other precious metals.
-Hence, profound knowledge of monetary planning and the skill to offer genuine advice may be a must-have skill.
+This can involve organizing strategies for investing which will earn their clients the very best returns possible, analyzing the assets during a client’s portfolio to work out which sorts of assets they might want to invest in, and conducting transactions by purchasing or selling stocks.
+Portfolio managers also can maintain frequent communication with their clients to regulate their strategies consistent with their client’s financial goals and interests.

 10. Actuary: An actuary may be a finance professional who works within the insurance industry and analyzes the potential risks a business might encounter in its future operations.
 Actuaries can develop insurance policies by choosing coverage options and setting prices, conduct research to work out the potential cost of unforeseen events, and work closely with marketing research analysts to gauge public interest in new insurance products and services.
 An actuary also can use calculations to estimate how certain insurance policies might benefit a corporation in several situations, like injuries or accidents.